matrix-org/synapse/docs/usage/administration/admin_api/federation.md

 # Federation API

-This API allows a server administrator to manage the federation.
+This API allows a server administrator to manage Synapse's federation with other homeservers.

 **Note**: This API is new, experimental and "subject to change".